-E. SCHOOL OF LAW FLIER POSTING POLICY
+E. SCHOOL OF LAW FLYER POSTING POLICY

 All GGU Law related postings and non-GGU Law related postings must be approved by Law Student Services.
-All notices must clearly state who or which organization is sponsoring the event and, if a Law School related posting, must include "Golden Gate University School of Law" on the face of the flier.
-Posting individuals or groups must bring only two (2) copies of the flier to Law Student Services for approval before making photocopies of the flier to post.
-Law Student Services will keep for reference one copy of each flier with the name and contact information of the posting individual written on the back.
+All notices must clearly state who or which organization is sponsoring the event and, if a Law School related posting, must include "Golden Gate University School of Law" on its face.
+Posting individuals or groups must bring only two copies of the flyer to Law Student Services for approval before making photocopies of the flyer in larger quantity to post.
+Law Student Services will keep for reference one copy of each flyer with the name and contact information of the posting individual written on the back.
+Law Student Services will keep copies until the end of semester during which the event took place.
 Copies must be made at the individual's or group's expense.

-Individuals and groups are limited to posting twelve (12) fliers on university premises.
-Multiple fliers in one location will be removed.
-All fliers must be posted using only the official Law Student Services blue tape.
-The blue tape should be on the back side of the flier, not on the outside edges, and fliers should be posted in an orderly fashion.
-Fliers can be posted in most designated areas up to 2 weeks in advance of the event.
+Individuals and groups are limited to posting twelve flyers on university premises.
+Multiple flyers in one location will be removed.
+All flyers must be posted using only the official Law Student Services blue tape.
+The blue tape should be on the back side of the flyer, not on the outside edges, and flyers should be posted in an orderly fashion.
+Flyers can be posted in most designated areas up to two weeks in advance of the event.

 Any materials that have not been approved by Law Student Services will be removed.
-Any fliers posted in a non-approved area will be removed or discarded, and the posting individuals or groups may be subject to discipline under the Standards of Student Conduct.
+Any flyers posted in a non-approved area will be removed or discarded, and the posting individuals or groups may be subject to discipline under the Standards of Student Conduct.